 Emissions of GHGs are considered to have a potential cumulative impact on global climate.
 Currently, there are no formally adopted or published NEPA thresholds for GHG emissions.
 Additionally, there are no adopted federal plans, policies, regulations, or laws mandating reductions in the GHG emissions from sources used in the Proposed Action.
-The climate change research community has yet to develop tools specifically intended to evaluate or to quantify endpoint impacts attributable to the emissions of GHGs from a single source.

-To provide context for the GHG and climate change effects of the Proposed Action on a global scale, Table 4.1-4 compares the net change in GHG emissions to California and U.S. annual emissions for 2025-2045.
+To provide context for the GHG effects of the Proposed Action on a global scale, Table 4.1-4 compares the net change in GHG emissions to California and U.S. annual emissions for 2025-2045.